nis057489/isaac_sim_wayland/README.md

 ## Quick Start (Compose)

-In this directory run
+In this directory run the following command to start Isaac SIM and be dropped into a separate ROS2 desktop development environment where you can write your ROS publisher or other controller code.

 ```bash
 docker compose up
 ```

-If required, first edit the environment variables in `compose.yml` then run `docker compose up -d` from this directory.
-Interesting variables include: `ROS_DISTRO` and `LD_LIBRARY_PATH`.
+*If required, first edit the environment variables in `compose.yml` then run `docker compose up -d` from this directory.
+Interesting variables include: `ROS_DISTRO` and `LD_LIBRARY_PATH`.*

 ## Changing the ROS Distro